Skip to content

 FCC · International Bureau

 IBFS is the U.S. authorisation system of record.
-Wavestar is a mirror, not the source of truth, and reconciles lease state nightly.
+The April 30 2026 EPFD modernisation Order applies.
+Wavestar reconciles lease state nightly.
 See /regulatory/fcc-ibfs.

 • MON